Agnisar Kriya & Vahnisara Dhauti – How to Practice, Techniques, Benefits and Precautions

 Precautions and Contraindications

-While Agnisar Kriya and Vahnisara Dhauti are powerful practices, they should be approached with caution in certain circumstances:
+Agnisar Kriya and Vahnisara Dhauti are two very potent methods, and should be handled with care in some situations:

-• People with severe digestive conditions like ulcers or chronic diarrhea should avoid these practices until their condition improves.
+- Most people with severe digestive conditions such as ulcers or chronic diarrhea should not attempt these practices until their condition improves.

 learn to know more about Agnisar Kriya you can visit the best yoga school in India and join 200 hour yoga teacher training in India and kundalini yoga teacher training